Learning Signals

 Confirm the button name.
 Easy Learn provides a suggested label during learning, otherwise use the on-screen keyboard.

-Watch the preview popup for carrier frequency, protocol name, and decoded address/command details.
-Cancel and retry if you recieve a raw decode on a known non-raw signal.
+Watch the preview popup for protocol name and decoded address/command details.
+If a known protocol decodes as RAW, cancel and retry.

 Confirm to save.
 GhostESP will create a new